What is penile cancer?

 In some cases of advanced cancer, treatment will focus on managing any symptoms, such as pain, and improving your quality of life without trying to cure the disease.
 This is called palliative treatment.

-As well as slowing the spread of bladder cancer, palliative treatment can relieve pain and help manage other symptoms.
+As well as slowing the spread of penile cancer, palliative treatment can relieve pain and help manage other symptoms.
 Treatment may include radiotherapy, chemotherapy or other drug therapies.

 Treatment TeamDepending on your treatment, your treatment team may consist of a number of different health professionals, such as: